Noughts & Crosses (novel series): Checkmate

 After her friend Tobey calls her a terrorist's daughter, Callie struggles with discovering the real career of her father: he was considered a terrorist.
 She becomes angry with her mother for hiding the truth and decides to follow in the path of her father, cutting off her friendship with Tobey despite his attempts to apologise.

 Sephy feels trapped and rejects an offer of marriage from her boyfriend, Sonny.
 She then meets Nathan, the owner of the restaurant in which she sings, and the two start a relationship.
-Nathan later proposes and Sephy accepts, but Sonny comes back into her life.
-She's left confused but engaged.
+Nathan later proposes, and Sephy accepts, but Sonny comes back into her life.
+She is left confused but engaged.

 Jude takes Callie Rose to Kamal's house.
 After Kamal denies that she is his granddaughter, Jude, now the General of the LM, exploits her anger to groom her to become a suicide bomber.
 Jasmine attempts to bring Callie and Sephy closer together, but develops breast cancer and struggles with her mortality.
-Eventually, Jasmine traps Sephy and Callie Rose in her wine cellar where the two reconcile.
+Eventually, Jasmine traps Sephy and Callie Rose in her wine cellar, where the two reconcile.

 Celine, the daughter of Callum's prison guard Jack, gives a letter that was written by Callum before he was hanged.
-Callum told Jack this was the letter with his true feelings; in the letter, he wished he would've been able to stay with Sephy because he loved her so much.
+Callum told Jack this was the letter with his true feelings; in the letter, he wished he had been able to stay with Sephy because he loved her so much.
 He also tells Sephy to keep his past secret from their child.

 In the book's climax, Jasmine sets off Jude's bomb to prevent him from injuring anyone else, dying in the process.
-Kamal had been the intended target of the bomb, but he loses power after Jasmine's letter to the press about his rampant corruption is published.
+Kamal had been the intended target of the bomb, but he lost power after Jasmine's letter to the press about his rampant corruption was published.